marksunner/marksunner/README.md

 # Mark Sunner

 Former CTO ([MessageLabs](https://en.wikipedia.org/wiki/MessageLabs), acquired by Symantec 2008).
-Now retired, happy tinkering and building AI infrastructure on NVIDIA DGX Spark hardware.
+Now retired, happy tinkering and building local AI infrastructure on NVIDIA DGX Spark hardware.

 I work with AI agents daily and much of what you see here is built collaboratively.
 I provide the hardware, the direction, and the domain experience; the agents handle the heavy engineering.
 It's a genuine partnership and I'm not shy about it.